NYPL/lsp_workflows/workflows/encore_and_research_catalog_log_in_and_log_out.md

 Research Catalog Test - https://nypl-sierra-test.nypl.org

 Notice that Encore could also called Catalog on Header.

-# Log in Encore and Research Cata log

 ## Log in with Header
 Visit NYPL's website and use `LOG IN` dropdown menu to choose either Encore or Research Catalog to log in.
 Notice on Header, Encore is called Catalog.
 Once the user has logged in one catalog, she will be logged in to anther one automatically.